-In PY16 there were no significant changes in the application process.
-In PY15, Public Facilities and Public Services were split into their own application forms where they had previously shared a form.
-Application forms were revised to incorporate short abstract descriptions of each locally-requested activity.
-In PY14, the State began accepting rolling applications for housing and economic development activities.
-In PY11 the State updated/revised application forms to alter application caps due to reductions in federal allocations.
-The State "Entitlement" distribution system was revised and clarified in the application (PY09).
-New application documents (PY07) request information specific to activity type (formerly one "common" form was used for all requests).
+Application documents continue to request information specific to activity type.
 Information requested is more standardized and less narrative based.
 The Handbook was revised to include detailed information on the State's application and scoring process.
 The scoring was simplified; the qualitative criteria considered by the Steering Committee are now spelt out.
 Although Neighborhood Revitalization continues to be priority of the State program, multi-year commitment of funds would only be granted in exceptional situations.
 Extra considerations (points) are available to activities which are consistent with revitalization efforts.